 2. Align Your Financial Vision With Your Spouse

 Take it from someone who knows: It’s awfully hard to reach financial goals if your spouse doesn’t share them.

-Because my wife can see our net worth growing before her eyes and can see tangible progress toward our short-, medium-, and long-term goals, she’s more willing to forgo shopping sprees and five-star hotel stays.
+Because my wife can see our net worth growing before her eyes and can see tangible progress toward our short-, medium-, and long-term goals, she’s more willing to forgo shopping sprees and 5-star hotel stays to save money.

 And it cuts both ways.
 I had to listen carefully to parse out what she could live without and where she would draw the line.
 Then I had to make those concessions without holding them against her.

 3. Automate All Expenses (Including Savings)